5 Things to Know for Getting Rural Internet in Ontario

-This morning, I streamed one of my favourite shows on Netflix while I was having my coffee.
+This morning you might have streamed a favourite show on Netflix while having my coffee.

-At the same time, my phone was downloading episodes of Friends for my commute to work.
-My roommate, meanwhile, was downloading a 20GB file for a presentation on her laptop while catching up with her friends overseas on Skype at the same time.
+At the same time, your phone is downloading episodes of Friends for later viewing.
+A roommate, meanwhile, could be downloading a 20GB file for a presentation on her laptop while catching up with her friends overseas on Skype at the same time.

 If you're one of Canada's many urbanites, then there's a good chance that your morning routine is similar.